ysree/awesome_notes/k8s/K8sOptimizeResource.md

 1. Implementing Cluster Autoscaling
-Cluster autoscaling dynamically adjusts the number of nodes in your cluster to meet the needs of your workloads.
-By scaling your cluster in and out based on demand, you can ensure that you’re only paying for the resources you actually need.
+Cluster autoscaling is a powerful feature in Kubernetes that allows your cluster to automatically adjust the number of nodes based on the resource requirements of your workloads.
+This helps in optimizing resource usage and reducing costs by ensuring that you only run the number of nodes necessary to handle your current workload.

     ```
     apiVersion: autoscaling/v1